Conduct and Interpret a Cluster Analysis

 Marketing: Helps in market segmentation by analyzing consumer data such as needs, attitudes, demographics, and behaviors.
 This can inform targeted marketing strategies by identifying customer segments with similar characteristics.

-Education: Identifies groups of students requiring specific educational interventions by analyzing psychological, aptitude, and achievement data.
-This can help in developing tailored educational programs and support.
+Education: It identifies groups of students requiring specific educational interventions by analyzing psychological, aptitude, and achievement data.
+As a result, this analysis can help in developing tailored educational programs and support.

 Biology: Assists in creating taxonomies by clustering species based on phenotypic characteristics.
 This can lead to a better understanding of biodiversity and ecosystem relationships.